 What about RFPs?

-Almost always – we do not respond to RFPs.
-Simply because most RFPs are flawed, and access to key decision makers are typically difficult.
+We do not respond to RFPs.
+We believe the RFP process is flawed.
 The following excerpt from the book Let’s Get Real or Let’s Not Play sums it up well.

 - Dia = flow, passing through

 - Dialogue = free flow of meaningful and quality information

 01. Introductory call (10-30 mins)

 Let’s get to know each-other, ask questions, and see if it makes sense to have a longer, more thorough conversation.
 In our first call, we’ll want to cover deal-breaking topics like timeline (when do you want to launch, and can we deliver?) and scope of work (do we have the right services to solve your business challenges?).

 02. Diagnostic meeting (90-120 mins)

 This is a two-part meeting.
 The first part is discovery, continuing from our last conversation.
 If we believe we can provide value to your business, we transition to building out what a potential engagement would look like.
 Some areas we’ll cover include: